donovancham/pwli/README.md

 Getting and processing the weather data is done by using **pyOWM** which is a python API for OpenWeatherMap.
 However, use of this API requires an API key and the types of weather data which a free user can get is limited.
 As such, this application is only able to get the current weather and the 3-hourly forecast up to 5 days in advance.

 ### Output
-For the latter, this project makes use of the http://pyowm.readthedocs.io/en/latest/_modules/pyowm/webapi25/weather.html?highlight=get_statusSensehats 8x8 LED matrix shown below to display the weather information.
+For the latter, this project makes use of the Sensehats 8x8 LED matrix shown below to display the weather information.
 This enables the application to play animations of different weather conditions.
 ![8x8 Matrix](https://www.raspberrypi.org/app/uploads/2017/05/Sense-HAT-plugged-in-1-1383x1080.jpg "Sensehat")

 ## Requirements